 - To prevent minor bunions from progressing, shoe inserts may be used to provide additional padding and distribute pressure.

-In advanced cases, the pain will not subside and surgery is needed.
+In advanced cases of bunions, the pain will not subside and surgery may be necessary.
 During surgery, a podiatrist will:

 - Remove the inflamed tissue from around the toe joint.